 Funerals which are ‘part-religious, part-secular’ or ‘spiritual’

-The more funerals I do the more evident it becomes that 'non-religious' in reality is actually 'part religious, part secular' or what some would term 'spiritual' and if more people knew they had that choice - to have a very personal ‘Celebration of Life’ with prayers and reference to an afterlife - this is what they would choose.
+For some people ‘non-religious’ in reality is actually ‘part religious, part secular’ or what some would term ‘spiritual’ and if more people knew they had that choice – to have a very personal ‘Celebration of Life’ with prayers and reference to an afterlife – this is what they might choose.